Aron Finholt

 PAPERS

-Under review (with John Gluckman) "A preliminary typology of causal clauses in Bantu languages"
+In revision (with John Gluckman) "A preliminary typology of causal clauses in Bantu languages"

-Accepted (with John Gluckman) "A corpus analysis of Swahili's dual complementizers" Journal of African Languages and Linguistics
+2023 (with John Gluckman) "A corpus analysis of Swahili's dual complementizer system" Journal of African Languages and Linguistics (DOI: 10.1515/jall-2023-2005)

 PROCEEDINGS